 Rohan Chand (Mowgli), Christian Bale (Bagheera), Andy Serkis (Baloo), Benedict Cumberbatch (Shere Khan), Peter Mullan (Akela), Cate Blanchett (Kaa), Louis Ashbourne Serkis (Bhoot), Naomie Harris (Nisha), Eddie Marsan (Vihaan), Matthew Rhys (John Lockwood), Jack Reynor (Brother Wolf), Tom Hollander (Tabaqui), Frieda Pinto (Messua)

 A human infant is found abandoned in the jungle.
 The tiger Shere Khan slaughtered its parents and wants to devour the boy but the other animals gather around to protect the child.
 The wolves Vihaan and Nisha decide to adopt and raise the child amongst themselves.
-The man cub Mowgli grows into a young boy and is taught the laws of the jungle by the panther Bagheera and bear Baloo.
-Always Shere Khan lurks and seeks to find a way to claim Mowgli.
-When Mowgli uses fire from a human village to stop Shere Khan unseating the animals’ leader Akela, they decide it is time to return Mowgli to the human village for his own safety.
+The child grows into a young boy Mowgli and is taught the laws of the jungle by the panther Bagheera and bear Baloo.
+Always Shere Khan lurks and seeks to find a way to claim the man cub Mowgli.
+When Mowgli uses fire from a human village to stop Shere Khan unseating the animals’ leader Akela, the animals decide it is time to return Mowgli to the human village for his own safety.
 However, this proves a bewildering world for Mowgli to have to adapt to.

 The Mowgli stories of Rudyard Kipling (1865-1936) are some of the most loved of all children’s tales.
 Kipling was born of British parents and grew up in India and returned there in adult life to edit a newspaper.
 His novels include Captains Couregeous (1897), Kim (1901) and other children’s works such as Just So Stories (1902) and The Puck of Pook’s Hill (1906), as well as acclaimed poetry, but the most famous of his works are the Mowgli stories, which appeared in two collections, The Jungle Book (1894) and The Second Jungle Book (1895).

 This version comes from actor Andy Serkis and his producing partner Jonathan Cavendish who form Imaginarium Films.
 Serkis was an actor with a number of bit parts who was propelled to fame after appearing as the motion captured animated Gollum in The Lord of the Rings: The Two Towers (2002).
 This has made Serkis into the premiere performance capture actor in the world and he has played other parts such as the title role in King Kong (2005), Captain Haddock in The Adventures of Tintin (2011), Caesar in the Planet of the Apes reboot trilogy that began with Rise of the Planet of the Apes (2011) and Snoke in the third Star Wars trilogy.
 He has also played a good number of other live-action roles in everything from The Prestige (2006) to Hare in Burke & Hare (2010) and Ulysses Klaue in Black Panther (2018).
 Serkis made his directorial debut with the non-genre Breathe (2017), the true-life story of a young man paralysed with polio.
-He has next set to make Venom 2 (2020) and has announced a motion capture animated version of George Orwell’s Animal Farm (1945).
+He subsequently went on to make Venom: Let There Be Carnage (2021) and has announced a motion capture animated version of George Orwell’s Animal Farm (1945).

 Serkis delivers a superlative film – in fact, I would argue that it is a superior version to Favreau’s film.
 The mocapped animals are highly convincing – the ones in the Disney film are probably technically far better but those here are excellent in their own right.
 It is initially disconcerting watching animals talk and display realistic human facial expressions but this quickly settles in.
 Serkis is in his element and each of the animals has their own characterisations with standout work from Serkis himself as the gruff Cockney-accented Baloo and Christian Bale finding depths inside Bagheera, while Benedict Cumberbatch does evil rather well as Shere Khan.

 Serkis shows himself on excellent form dramatically, in creating a balance between live-action, a landscape of hyper-real beauty and virtual animal scenes such that you cease to even notice a dividing line and react to the characters before you.
-Some of the dramatic scenes – the run, the fights between animals, the climactic showdown – are very well dramatically staged.
-There are even times Mowgli approaches a work of art.
+Some of the dramatic scenes – the run, the fights between animals, the climactic showdown – are extremely well dramatically staged.
 The only disappointment is that you are not watching the film where it really belongs – on the big screen.